Srinu7358/openshift-sep-2024/Day1/README.md

   - it comes Podman Container Engine and CRI-O Container Runtime pre-installed
 - Openshift worker nodes has opt for either Red Hat Enterprise Linux (RHEL) or Red Hat Enterprise Core Linux (RHCOS)
 - Bastion Virtual Machine (Helper Virtual Machine)
+  - Can be any Linux OS
+  - In our lab, I have installed Fedora 39 Linux
   - This is where we will install DNS Server
   - This is where we will install DHCP Server
   - This is where we will install HAProxy Load Balancer server